MCP Setup

 Troubleshooting

-Section titled “Troubleshooting”Connection Refused (local)
+Section titled “Troubleshooting”Browser flow doesn’t complete (local)

-Section titled “Connection Refused (local)”Verify PIDGR_API_URL is correct and the API is reachable:
+Section titled “Connection refused (local)”Verify PIDGR_API_URL is correct and the API is reachable.

 Updating (local)